Random minibatch subgradient algorithms for convex problems with functional constraints: Introduction

 \textit{Related works}.
-The most prominent work for stochastic optimization problems is stochastic gradient descent (SGD) \cite{MouBac:11,NemJud:09,PolJud:92}.
-Even though SGD is a mature methodology, it only applies to optimization problems with simple constraints, requiring the whole feasible set to be projectable.
-A line of work that is known as alternating projections, focus on applying random projections for solving problems that are involving the intersection of (infinite) number of sets.
+In spite of its wide applicability, the study on efficient solution methods for optimization problems with many constraints is still limited.
+The most prominent work is the stochastic gradient descent (SGD) \cite{MouBac:11,NemJud:09,PolJud:92}.
+Even though SGD is a well-developed methodology, it only applies to optimization problems with simple constraints, requiring the whole feasible set to be projectable.
+A line of work that is known as alternating projections, focuses on applying random projections for solving problems that are involving the intersection of a (infinite) number of sets.
 The case when the objective function is not present in the formulation, which corresponds to the convex feasibility problem, is studied e.g. in~\cite{BauBor:96,KeyZho:16,Ned:10,NecRic:18}.
 For this particular setting, \cite{Ned:10,NecRic:18} combines the smoothing technique with (minibatch) SGD, leading to stochastic alternating projection algorithms having linear convergence rates.
 In~\cite{PatNec:17} stochastic proximal point type steps are combined with alternating projections for solving stochastic optimization problems with infinite intersection of sets.
-In order to prove sublinear convergence rates ${\cal O}(1/t)$, \cite{PatNec:17} requires smooth and strongly convex objective functions, while our results are valid for a more relaxed strong convexity assumption.
-Lastly,~\cite{PatNec:17} assumes the projectability of individual sets, whereas in our case, the constraints might not be projectable.
 Stochastic forward-backward algorithms have been also applied to solve optimization problems with many constraints.
-However, the papers introducing those very general algorithms focused on proving convergence and did not present convergence rates, or they assume the number of constraints is finite, which is more restricted than our settings ~\cite{BiaHac:17,SheTeb:14,WanChe:15}.
+However, the papers introducing those general algorithms focus on proving only assymptotic convergence results and do not derive convergence rates, or they assume the number of constraints is finite, which is more restricted than our settings ~\cite{BiaHac:17,SheTeb:14,WanChe:15}.
+In the case where the number of constraints is finite and the objective function is deterministic, Nesterov's smoothing framework is studied in~\cite{BotHen:13,OuyGra:12,TraFer:18} in the setting of accelerated proximal gradient methods.
+Incremental subgradient methods or primal-dual approaches were also proposed for solving convex optimization problems with finite intersection of simple sets through an exact penalty reformulation in ~\cite{Ber:11,KunBac:18}.